 from collections import defaultdict

-from collections.abc import Callable, Coroutine, Generator, Iterable, Mapping
+from collections.abc import Callable, Coroutine, Iterable, Mapping

 from dataclasses import dataclass